 Students in the primary grades can participate by listening to an audiobook presentation of a novel if they are not yet able to read the novel itself.
 Older students can read independently, or you can use books as family read-alouds.

 Hands-on and multi-sensory activities make these studies even more fun.
 For example, In Carry On, Mr. Bowditch students learn about a compass rose then paint one with watercolors.
 They listen to maritime music from the era.
 They create their own compass with sewing needles, magnetite (or a magnet), and a cork.
 Using a template, they create a log book in which they can track their own journeys.
 Students can also role play using prompts that make it easy to present short skits in an impromptu fashion.
-Of course, you want to add foods mentioned in a story.
-In this case, it might be hard tack, beef jerky, or citrus fruits (to prevent scurvy).
+Of course, you want to add types of food mentioned in the story.
+In this case, it might be hard tack, beef jerky, or citrus fruits.

 Among the academic activities in Carry On, Mr. Bowditch are:

 - Analyze John 1:1 as Nathaniel Bowditch analyzed Scripture to teach himself Latin, French, and Spanish.
 (This is meant to be a linguistics exercise rather than a Bible study.)

 - Rewrite a paragraph to make it accurate and easy to understand.

 - Complete a vocabulary worksheet, identifying English words that derive from Latin.

 - Complete a worksheet identifying the setting (on a map) and time period (on a timeline) of the story.